 Like many others, I have an overwhelming desire to do good in the world.
 I want to work for a company with a mission that will leave a positive lasting imprint.
 Sometimes that is easier said than done, as many businesses have conflicting ideals.
 Companies want to make money and rightfully so but to do that, they engage in activities that may sacrifice consumer satisfaction.
 An example of this would be advertisements.
 Typically, ads are used to generate revenue for free applications and when compared to paid applications, the tradeoff is often one of user experience.

-The Climate Corporation’s commitment to its mission is a strong reason in my decision to pursue a career “in the field” (pun intended).
-The Climate Corporation’s mission is “To help all the world’s farmers sustainably increase their productivity with digital tools.”
+Climate LLC’s commitment to its mission is a strong reason in my decision to pursue a career “in the field” (pun intended).
+Climate LLC’s mission is “To help all the world’s farmers sustainably increase their productivity with digital tools.”
 Today, we go to our local grocery store and pick up produce for the pasta dish we’re going to make tonight, pay at the cash register, and bring our produce home.
 We forget that these tomatoes and green beans come from the hard-working hands of a farmer.
 Agriculture has been one of the last industries to become digitized; but very quickly the novel insights we are developing and the applications coming to the farm are beginning to change the industry.
 At Climate, this is what we are all about - helping farmers sustainably increase their productivity with digital tools.

 I first joined Climate as a Product Design Intern, taking on a project to design a system to improve the user on-boarding experience.
 I then transitioned to a full-time Product Designer position to continue my passion in helping Climate work towards its mission in the digital agriculture space.